sozu/py-pyracmon/README.md

 ### Create connection

 All operations start with creating connection object.
-This library works as a wrapper of other DB-API 2.0 compliant DB drivers, thereby arguments given to `connect()` are passed through to `connect()` API of specified DB driver.
-Next code is an example using `psycopg2`.
+This library works as a wrapper of other DB-API 2.0 compliant DB drivers, thereby arguments given to `connect()` are passed through to `connect()` API of the driver.
+In addition to the arguments, you have to pass driver module to `connect()` at the first argument.

 ```
 import psycopg2